ControlHair: Synergizing Physics Simulator and Video Diffusion for Controllable Dynamic Hair Rendering: Method

 \section{Method}

-We now introduce \proj.
-We extend prior image-conditioned~\cite{wan2025wan} and human pose-conditioned~\cite{wang2025unianimate} frameworks to incorporate physics inputs.
-In \proj, we investigate how to encode physics conditions through a representation that is both general and precise.
-This design also reduces training data annotation cost. \proj adopts a three-stage pipeline as shown in \Fig{fig:overview}.
+In \proj, we investigate physics encodings that is both general and precise, which also reduce training data annotation cost. \proj adopts a three-stage pipeline as shown in \Fig{fig:overview}.
 First, we encode physics conditions into per-frame hair geometry using a physics simulator (\Sect{sec:method:sim}).
-Second, we extract per-frame control signals by (1) projecting the geometry onto the 2D image along the desired camera trajectory and (2) extracting strand maps and sparse human poses (\Sect{sec:method:ctrl_sig}).
-Finally, the per-frame control signals, together with the reference frame, are fed into a conditional video diffusion model to generate the output video (\Sect{sec:method:diffusion}).
+Second, we extract per-frame control signals by (1) projecting the geometry onto the 2D image along the camera trajectory and (2) extracting strand maps and human poses (\Sect{sec:method:ctrl_sig}).
+Finally, the per-frame control signals, together with the reference frame, are fed into a video diffusion model to generate the output video (\Sect{sec:method:diffusion}).

 We can also map stages in \proj to \Eqn{eq:form3}.
 The first two stages encode physics conditions and camera trajectories to produce control signals, corresponding to $E_{\text{hair}}, E_F, E_T$.
-The final stage employs $E_I$ from Wan~2.1~\cite{wan2025wan} to encode the reference image and uses a conditional video diffusion model as $\mathcal{G}$ that jointly processes all encoded control signals.
-We describe each stage of the pipeline in detail below.
+The final stage employs $E_I$ from Wan~2.1~\cite{wan2025wan} to encode the reference image and uses a video diffusion model as $\mathcal{G}$ that jointly processes all encoded control signals.
+We describe each stage in detail below.